15 Best AI Coding Tools in 2026: The Definitive Comparison

 What is vibe coding and which tools support it best?

 Vibe coding is a development style where you describe what you want in natural language and the AI writes the code.
 Cursor Composer, Claude Code, and Windsurf Cascade are the strongest tools.
-For data science vibe coding in Jupyter, RunCell leads the category.
+For data science vibe coding in Jupyter, RunCell is the better fit because it stays aligned with notebook state and experiment feedback.

 Can AI coding tools replace developers?